I’d love to see what would happen if all mobile phones went dead.

 Like everything else in a capitalist society, our sense of self-worth becomes based on acquisition.
 ‘Likes’, ‘retweets’, ‘favourites’ are currency: we acquire and exchange.

 A further frightening aspect of all this is that the more we reveal, the more data we contribute.
 Companies feed off our online presence, using information about us to tailor their advertisements to our interests, and consequently contribute to this atmosphere of acquisition.
-I find myself frequently screaming ‘HOW DID YOU KNOW?’ inside my head when my most recent searches on Google appear in my Instagram and Facebook feeds, as if a satellite had somehow supplanted my brain.

 It is as if I am competing against a machine that seems to know me better than I know myself.
 My iPhone can anticipate which emojis I would like to use based on the words I have tapped into a message.
 It knows all the locations I’ve been in … ever.
 It knows my exact distance home, the temperature in my room, where I am going to be at certain dates and times and locations.
 Perhaps at one point it will grow a pair of arms, reach for a stethoscope and conclude after seconds of analysing my heartbeat that I am actually nearly dead prior to my morning coffee.